GCOM7140/group-project/README.md

 these challenges (e.g., launching an advertising campaign focused on educating potential customers about the true cost of food).

-The datasets we are giving you access to so you can further support your decision making with [data-informed insights][Parker 2017/06/06] include:
+Two datasets that we are giving you access to so you can further support your decision making with [data-informed insights][Parker 2017/06/06] include:

-* The [juicelaundry][] R data package, which has point-of-sale transaction details for all of TJL's locations from October 11, 2016 to January 31, 2020, customer survey data, which contains both numeric and text data, and customer-supplied reviews posted to Google.
+* The [juicelaundry][] R data package, which has point-of-sale transaction details for all of TJL's locations from October 11, 2016 to February 29, 2020, customer survey data, which contains both numeric and text data, and customer reviews posted to Google.
 * [Google Trends][] data, which can capture relative search interest and emerging trends for topics relevant to TJL's business.